 Third-party fulfilment

-If you no longer have the bandwidth or space to fulfil orders yourself, working with a 3PL can help automate time-consuming tasks.
-Freeing up the time taken up by product fulfilment allows you to focus instead on growing your business.
+If you no longer have the bandwidth or space to fulfil orders yourself, working with a 3PL can help automate certain tasks.
+Freeing up the time previously taken up by product fulfilment allows you to focus instead on growing your business.

 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.